YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 the :code:`buf_addr` field of the referenced :code:`C.ydb_buffer_t`.

-- If :code:`newLen` is greater than the :code:`len_alloc` field of the referenced :code:`C.ydb_buffer_t`, make no changes and return with a return code of INVSTRLEN.
+- If :code:`newLen` is greater than the :code:`len_alloc` field of the referenced :code:`C.ydb_buffer_t`, make no changes and return with an error return of INVSTRLEN.
 - Otherwise, set the :code:`len_used` field of the referenced :code:`C.ydb_buffer_t` to :code:`newLen`.